CrIME IN ILLINOIS ONLINE HELP

 advantage.

-against the family and children - Unlawful
+§ Offenses against the family and children - Unlawful nonviolent acts by a family member (or legal

-that are not classifiable as other offenses, such as Assault or Sex
+of another family member and that are not classifiable as other offenses, such

-Offenses.
+as Assault or Sex Offenses.
 Attempts are included.

-under the influence - Driving or operating a motor
+§ Driving under the influence - Driving or operating a motor vehicle or common carrier

-vehicle or common carrier while mentally or physically impaired as the result
+while mentally or physically impaired as the result of consuming an alcoholic

-of consuming an alcoholic beverage or using a drug or narcotic.
+beverage or using a drug or narcotic.

 § Liquor laws - The violation of state or local laws or